 Those involved with occupational health and safety law have followed with interest the ongoing saga of Metron Construction.
 This sad…

-A new Regulation[1] under the OHSA will explicitly require that workers and supervisors receive basic occupational health and safety training as…
+A new regulation under the Occupational Health and Safety Act (“OHSA”) requires that workers and supervisors are provided with basic health and safety…